dmijatovic/github-ci-demo/README.md

 - skip-commit: to avoid new commit with changelog.md file
 - output-file: do not output changelog.md file
 - git-push: false does not works as expected.
-It will create tag but on the master branch endpoint.
+It will create tag but not push it.
+However if there are steps at the later stage that manipulate content and commit, the tag might be pushed with this changes.
+I had this during testing.

 Triggering breaking change requires using BREAKING CHANGE: what is the change... text in the footer of commit message (new line required).